Degree spectra of homeomorphism types of compact Polish spaces: Preliminaries

-Let~$\K(\hil)$ be the space of compact sets endowed with the Vietoris topology.
-A subbasis is given by a subbasis for the lower Vietoris topology, together with~$\{K\subseteq\hil:K\subseteq U\neq\emptyset\}$, where~$U$ is a rational open set in~$\hil$.
-This space can be equivalently obtained by endowing it with the Hausdorff metric.
+Let~$\K(\hil)$ be the hyperspace of compact subsets of~$\hil$ endowed with the Vietoris topology.
+A subbasis is given by a subbasis for the lower Vietoris topology, together with~$\{K\subseteq\hil:K\subseteq U\}$, where~$U$ is a rational open set in~$\hil$.
+The Hausdorff metric~$d_H$ is a complete metric generating the Vietoris topology, and the dense sequence of finite sets of rational points of~$\hil$ makes~$\K(\hil)$ a computable Polish space which is computably compact.

-In any such space, a compact set~$K$ is~$\d$-computable if~$\d$ computes an enumeration of the basic neighborhoods of~$K$.
-We say that~$K$ is~$\d$-computably compact if~$K$ is a~$\d$-computable element of~$\K(\hil)$, and that~$K$ is~$\d$-computably overt if~$K$ is a~$\d$-computable element of~$\V(\hil)$.
-In particular,~$K\subseteq\hil$ is~$\d$-computably compact if and only if~$K$ is~$\d$-computably overt and~$K\in\Pi^0_1(\d)$.
+We say that a compact set~$K\subseteq Q$ is \emph{$\d$-computably overt} if~$\d$ computes an enumeration of the basic neighborhoods of~$K$ in the lower Vietoris topology.
+Equivalently,~$K$ is~$\d$-computably overt if it contains a dense computable sequence.
+We say that~$K$ is \emph{$\d$-computably compact} if~$\d$ computes an enumeration of the basic neighborhoods of~$K$ in the Vietoris topology.
+Equivalently,~$K$ is~$\d$-computably compact if~$K$ is~$\d$-computably overt and~$K\in\Pi^0_1(\d)$, or if~$\d$ computes a sequence of finite sets~$K_n\subseteq\hil$ of rationals points such that~$d_H(K_n,K)<2^{-n}$.